If you’ve ever searched for a job on Google, you’ve already seen Google for Jobs in action.

 How Is Google for Jobs Different than Other Job Sites

 Google for Jobs is not a job site.
-It’s a searching tool used to find job postings that are published online.
+It’s a search tool for finding job postings published online.
 There isn’t a specific website for it, as it’s a function within Google.

-Online job boards can have complicated search functions, confusing job application processes, and duplicate or expired job listings.
-They may also target passive candidates who might have no interest in applying for the particular jobs listed.
-This leads to candidates abandoning their applications, thus lowering the employers’ ROI and making the hiring process longer, more expensive, and frustrating for both parties.
+There are hundreds of online job board sites, and each is set up differently.
+Many have complicated search functions, confusing job application processes, and duplicate or expired job listings.
+This leads to candidates abandoning their applications, thus making the hiring process longer, more expensive, and frustrating for both parties.

-With these and other issues, Google offered a solution that was more holistic and candidate-centered.
+With these and other issues, Google found a solution that was more holistic and candidate-centered.

-Currently, this solution assists 75% of job seekers in searching for different jobs across the web.
 Google for Jobs consolidates these jobs from employer websites, job boards, and social media while offering a seamless experience during the application process.
+Currently, this solution assists more than 70% of job seekers in searching for different jobs across the web.

-As someone looking for a job, you can’t create a profile and apply for jobs through Google for Jobs like you can with Indeed, ZipRecruiter, and other job sites.
-As a business owner looking to hire someone, you can’t directly add your job posting to Google for Jobs either.
+As someone looking for a job, you can’t create a profile and apply for jobs through Google for Jobs like you can with Indeed and ZipRecruiter.
+Similarly, as a business owner looking to hire someone, you can’t directly add your job posting to Google for Jobs.

 So how does Google for Jobs work?